 Services and Who's Who.

-When the lockdown is finished we expect to have services again at 9:30 on Sunday for "Early Church", which is a service of more informal worship with contemporary worship music.
+When the lockdown is finished on 7th August we will have services again at 9:30 on Sunday for "Early Church", which is a service of more informal worship with contemporary worship music and 11 am Traditional Worship.

 We have traditonal worship on Wednesday mornings at 11 am.